jack3898/guides/ts-infer/README.md

 - Infer extracts a subtype within a complex type.
 For example, an object, array or function signature.
 - Infer only works with conditional types

-_This article and all of its imagery is open source!
-Spot a mistake, or just want to improve it further?
-Feel free to open a PR at https://github.com/jack3898/guides/tree/main/ts-infer_